biomearts/swale_api/README.md

 ### Note:
 - all field names will be automatically stripped of punctuation, spaces replaced with underscores, and lowercased
-- any nested types are dropped.
+- any nested sources are dropped.
 Must be a flat hierarchy.
 - `t_utc` is `UTC` even though queries are in `America/New_York`